Counting Euclidean embeddings of rigid graphs: Introduction

 A general upper bound on the number of embeddings, for the planar case, is $\binom{2n-4}{n-2}\approx \frac{4^{n-2}}{\sqrt{\pi (n-2)}}$.
 The bound was obtained by exploiting results from complex algebraic geometry that bound the degree of (symmetric) determinantal varieties defined by distance matrices \cite{Bor,BorStr,HarTu}.
 In \cite{SteThe}, mixed volumes (cf. Section 1.2) also yield an upper bound of $4^{n-2}$, for the planar case.

 Here, and in \cite{thesis}, we present an approach, based on distance geometry, which was first proposed in \cite{EmiMor} and \cite{EmTsVa1} for finding an upper bound on the number of Euclidean embeddings modulo rigid transformations.
 This approach was used in order to determine an upper bound for the case of Laman graphs with $7$ vertices~\cite{EmiMor}, which turns out to be tight.
 The same method led to a quite tight bound for the case $n=8$ in~\cite{EmirDesp}.
-However, the approach, as applied in both cases, was not entirely correct, which led to different errors in these two proofs.
+However, the approach, as applied in both cases, was not entirely correct.
 Our contribution is to rectify both proofs in the following sections.
 Interestingly, the upper bound for $n=7$ is correct.

 In Table~\ref{upb1}, we list the known upper bounds on the number of embeddings of rigid graphs with up to $n=10$ vertices, also presented in~\cite{EmTsVa1}.
 These results constitute an improvement over the results in~\cite{EmTsVa2}, as we now include the tight bound for $n= 7$.
 The bounds for $n=9,10$ are simply multiples by~4 of the respective bounds for $n-1$.